openrewrite/rewrite-docs/properties/transforming-properties/changepropertykey.md

 ## Java Definition

 `ChangePropertyKey` changes the key part of a key-value pair.
-This transforming visitor is a building block for more complex visitors, so it does not have a declarative form.
+This refactoring visitor is a building block for more complex visitors, so it does not have a declarative form.

 ```java
 PropertiesParser pp = new PropertiesParser();